baarkerlounger/Air-Quality/Setup_Guide.md

 ```

 where:
  -  FSB is the Full Scale Range of the values we are representing.
-In this case the Gravity Infrared Sensor V1.1 measures CO2 concentrations from 0 to 5000 ppm (parts per million) so our FSB is 5000.
+In this case our reference voltage is 3.3V (provided by the Raspberry Pi Zero), so our FSB is 3300mV.

  - no_ADC_CODES is the number of digital output codes/values the ADC has available to represent the FSB.
-In this case the MCP3008 we are using is a 10Bit ADC so we have 2^10 = 1024 codes available.
+In this case the MCP3008 we are using is a 10Bit ADC so we have 2^10 = 1024 codes available (0-1023).

 We calculate the output voltage of the sensor by
  ```